 5.1.
 Setting up a basecamp

 For the new guy, you need to set a safe haven, a cat home first by keeping them in a room provided with food, water, litter box, toys, bed, and the most important thing, the scratching post.
 Keep them separated for several days.
 This safe haven will be an area around the house that will be the new cat’s territory.
 With this, they will feel like they own the space that you set for them.
+To keep them convenient when littering, here are some best sifting litter box for your cats.

 How to make a cat feel comfortable in a new home?
 One thing that you need to know is that you need to put the basecamp where the human scent is quite strong, this way, they can develop a sense of home.
 Aside from your own scent, putting up soft items is necessary to act as the experts call “scent soaker”.
 Well, a scratching post will do, but you can also add blanket, carpet, cardboard scratchers to the list.
 Why this is necessary you ask?
 Most definitely because it’s all about scent when we’re dealing with a cat.